 Parents and guardians are responsible for the welfare and safety of their minor participants at all times, both on the river and in camp.
 Understand that while Georgia River Network’s river adventure trips almost without exception attract uncommonly good and kind people, Georgia River Network does not screen participants or conduct background checks on participants.

 What Should I Bring? (here’s a checklist of essential items!)
-First Aid Kit; Sunscreen; Necessary Medication; Water Bottles (at least 3 quart bottles for each person); At least two paddles for each boat; Flexible mindset; Tent or other shelter, sleeping bag or sleep sack and sleeping pad (if you are camping); proper footwear for river and land; rain gear; whistle for signaling emergency.
+First Aid Kit; Sunscreen; Necessary Medication; Water Bottles (at least 3 quart bottles for each person); At least two paddles for each boat; Flexible mindset; proper footwear for river and land; rain gear; whistle for signaling emergency; change of clothes.

 What Shouldn’t I Bring?
 No alcohol Permitted

 Paddle Georgia participants should be aware that this canoe trip is not a commercially-guided trip.
 While Georgia River Network and Paddle Georgia staff will be available on the river during each day’s paddle and participants with medical and/or First Aid training will be identified, we cannot personally ensure the safety of all participants.
 Unlike a commercial trip in which paid guides direct you through each bend of the river, Paddle Georgia is designed to be your adventure, and as such, you are responsible for your own safety.
 All participants are assuming risks (some of which are outlined below) while participating in Paddle Georgia.

 For a reminder of basic paddling safety practices, watch this American Canoe Association Video.